Estimated reading time: 6 minutes

 What if you could get hands-on instruction in classes that excite you?

-Trade schools are viable opportunities for anybody looking for something different that leads to a real career.
-You may be surprised to learn all the benefits of trade schools and how they are changing the face of education and employment.
+Trade schools, also known as vocational schools, are viable opportunities for anybody looking for something different that leads to a real career.
+You may be surprised to learn all the benefits of vocational schools and how they are changing the face of education and employment.

 Did you know that it usually costs more than $20,000 per year to attend a four-year university?
 Multiply that by the four or five years it takes to complete an undergraduate degree.